iamnaveenpaul/website/_posts/2019-11-21-evereything-you-should-know-about-js-variables.md

 return3(2) // null
 ```

-If we don’t specify to return the value as ‘null’, it would return ‘undefined’
+If we don’t specify to return the value as `null`, it would return `undefined`

 **undefined**

 Defines a variable which has no value.
 The JS knows that the variable exists, but it has no value.
-The null is different in the sense that it is a defined value, whereas undefined is not. check [this out](https://codeburst.io/javascript-null-vs-undefined-20f955215a2) for further details.
+The `null` is different in the sense that it is a defined value, whereas `undefined` is not. check [this out](https://codeburst.io/javascript-null-vs-undefined-20f955215a2) for further details.

 ```
 let b;